Nori-zk/nori-bridge-zkapp/ui/README.md

 ### ✅ What is UPDATE_MACHINE for?

-The UPDATE_MACHINE event in your BridgingMachine is used to dynamically inject or update dependencies in the machine’s context after it has already started running.
-When you initialize the XState machine via useMachine(BridgingMachine, { input: { zkappWorkerClient } }), you can only pass the initial context (in this case, zkappWorkerClient).
-But in your app, some values like zkappWorkerClient and contract may become available asynchronously (e.g., once a wallet connects or a worker initializes).
+The UPDATE_MACHINE event in this BridgingMachine is used to dynamically inject or update dependencies in the machine’s context after it has already started running.
+When we initialize the XState machine via useMachine(BridgingMachine, { input: { zkappWorkerClient } }), we can only pass the initial context (in this case, zkappWorkerClient).
+But in this app, some values like zkappWorkerClient and contract may become available asynchronously (e.g., once a wallet connects or a worker initializes).

-Since XState’s machine context is immutable after setup, unless you explicitly allow updates using an event like UPDATE_MACHINE, this is the only way to safely mutate the machine’s state to include those late-loaded dependencies.
+Since XState’s machine context is immutable after setup, unless we explicitly allow updates using an event like UPDATE_MACHINE, this is the only way to safely mutate the machine’s state to include those late-loaded dependencies.